hzhu/recursion-joy/problems/07 - reverse_string/README.md

-Write a recursive function to reverse a string.
+# reverse_string

-Write a recursive function to reverse the words in a string, i.e., ”cat is running” becomes ”running is cat”
+Write a recursive function to reverse a string, i.e., "cat" becomes "tac".